 Meanwhile, gifting Discoverist status to up to 5 employees is an innovative perk.
 This benefit doesn't really help the primary cardholder directly though.
 Not to mention that Discoverist status isn't all that helpful, as it sits below Globalist and Explorist.

 For a high-spending traveler who stays at Hyatt properties frequently, this card could be a good fit.
 The card handsomely rewards its cardholders for spending on the card.
 That said, the benefits are quite underwhelming if you don't care about elite status.
 It would be nice to see some type of certificate offered, whether a category 1-4 certificate or an upgrade certificate.
 After all, the Quidget_Hyatt includes a category 1-4 certificate, while still having a low annual fee of annual_fees, and gives you a chance to earn a second each year.

 World of Hyatt Business Credit Card Review: ToP Thoughts

-The World of Hyatt Business card benefits high spenders while offering very limited benefits and perks.
+The Quidget_Hyatt_Biz benefits high spenders while offering very limited benefits and perks.
 With the current welcome offer, this card may make sense for the Hyatt loyalists.
 Beyond the first year, the Hyatt Business card mostly makes sense for those with a lot of cash stays at Hyatt properties or those who can put a lot of spend on the card.
 For those who don't expect to put much spend on the card, it is hard to justify keeping the Hyatt Business card around.
 It would be good to see Chase and Hyatt improve the card's benefits, such as with a free night certificate or at least some upgrade certificates.